 I strive to create goals for the child AND the entire family.
 I view the family as equal partners on ‘Team Child” and we work together to create and successfully meet goals.
-I follow the RDI training and focus on the building blocks of communication in a mindful progression.
+I use methodologies from a variety of Autism programs and focus on the building blocks of communication in a mindful progression.
 My therapy rarely involves rote ‘drills’ and often involves continuous adaptation and growth for the child and family.
-My goal is for the child to achieve genuine independence driven by intrinsic motivation to succeed.
+My goal is for the child to achieve genuine independence driven by an intrinsic motivation to succeed.

-3. For what type family/ individual is RDI going to work?
+3. For what type of family/ individual is family-coaching going to work?

-Some families are too overwhelmed to make the space in their lives for RDI at this point.
+Some families are too overwhelmed to make the space in their lives for the Autism coaching model at this point.
 Feel free to follow my blog and learn about strategies to try at home.
 I try to adapt my therapy to fit a variety of family types and their needs.
 I am amazed at the progress when I am able to work with families as a team!

 - Your child will grow in the ability to solve unique problems creatively and flexibly, with increasing levels of independence.

-- Your child’s communication skills will improve.
-Communication initiated by your child will be increasingly meaningful.
+- Your child’s meaningful communication skills will improve.
+Communication initiated by your child will increase.

-- Your child will become more self-aware and able to control his own behavior.
+- Your child will become more self-aware and able to control his or her own behavior.

-- Your child’s “theory of mind” (aka, the ability to appreciate the thoughts and feelings of others) will improve.
+- Your child’s “theory of mind” (the ability to appreciate the thoughts and feelings of others) will improve.

 - Your child will have an increased sense of self and others, leading to greater self-confidence and improved relationships.

-- Your child will be more able to navigate her world independently as she becomes more able to anticipate and plan for potential problems, and respond more appropriately when unexpected problems arise.
+- Your child will be more able to navigate his or her world independently by anticipating and planning for potential problems, and responding more appropriately when unexpected problems arise.

 Of course!
 I have several families who have agreed to speak with potential clients.
 Send me an email telling me a little about yourself and your child so I can reach out to the family that would best be able to answer your questions.

-10. Ok, I’m ready to get started with RDI or Speech Therapy Services, but I have a few more questions.
+8. Ok, I’m ready to get started with Speech Therapy Services, but I have a few more questions.
 How do I arrange a time to speak with you directly?

 Find me on the ‘CONTACT ME’ page to schedule an introductory call.
 I look forward to speaking with you soon!